 Between 1 May and 30 September each year dogs are not allowed on the beach adjacent to the new, stepped promenade at Cleveleys.

-On the spot fixed penalty notices to enforce the dog control orders will be issued by authorised officers of Wyre Council.
+On-the-spot fixed penalty notices can be (and are) issued by authorised enforcement officers of Wyre Council.
 Failure to pay the fine within 14 days of issue may lead to prosecution and a criminal conviction.

 The area covered by the dog ban starts at Cafe Cove – the round building against the seafront near to Mary’s Shell.
-It extends southwards to the end of the stepped sea defences opposite Kingsway – which is the boundary between the borough of Wyre and Blackpool.
+The dog ban at Cleveleys extends southwards to the end of the stepped sea defences opposite Kingsway.
+That’s the boundary between the borough of Wyre and Blackpool.

 The Wyre boundary is adjacent to the Shipwreck Memorial sculpture (below), where the stepped sea defences change to a flat concrete revetment.

 Where Can you Walk your Dog on the Beach?

 Outside the summer season you can walk your dog on all of the beaches in Cleveleys.

 During the dog ban period between 1 May and 30 September you can walk your dog on Rossall Beach or Anchorsholme beach.

 You can also walk your dog on Anchorsholme Beach.
 That’s the one adjacent to the new promenade at Princes Way.